Duncan McCargo: Other writings

 Not all of McCargo's work has been on Thailand.
 He has also conducted research in Cambodia, Hong Kong, Indonesia, Japan and the Philippines.
 His 2003 book Media and Politics in Pacific Asia, a companion volume to his Thai press book, develops a comparative argument, arguing against simply "modelling" the political role of the media, in favour of an eclectic approach emphasising the different forms of agency deployed by media actors, which he terms "partisan polyvalence".
 His media work has won him an audience in the field of communications studies, whose standard assumptions he regularly challenges.
 In 2012 he published a chapter in Comparing Media Systems: Beyond the Western World, a book edited by Dan Hallin and Paolo Mancini.
 The chapter contains his critical responses to their earlier comparative work on developing models for the relationship between media and politics.

 He has also edited a book on Vietnam (2004).
-His book Contemporary Japan (third edition 2013) is widely assigned even by Japanologists as an introductory student text, and has been translated into Malaysian, Chinese and Korean.
+His book Contemporary Japan (fourth edition 2014) is widely assigned by Japanese studies departments as an introductory student text, and has been translated into Malaysian, Chinese and Korean.

 Religion has been a central theme of McCargo's work, dating back to his doctoral research on Chamlong's links with the Santi Asoke Buddhist movement.
 His writings on Thai Buddhism, which he claims is an obstacle to, rather than an asset for processes of democratization in the country, have generated controversy, and have been extensively challenged in two books by the leading scholar-monk Prayudh Payutto.
 His work on the southern Thai conflict dealt extensively with the role of Islam in Thailand's Malay-majority region.